 A custodian or events coordinator must be on duty whenever an outside organization/business uses District high school facilities/properties/equipment.

-The custodian or events coordinator will not permit an organization/business to enter a District facility/property unless a Lease Agreement has been signed and payment has been received.
+The custodian or events coordinator will not permit an organization/business to enter a District facility/property unless a Lease Agreement has been signed.
 If the organization/business is a youth group, the custodian or events coordinator will not permit entry to the facility/property unless the adult leader is present.
 It is the responsibility of the adult leader to permit entry only to those authorized to attend.
 The leader is responsible for seeing that the last member leaves the facility at the end of the activity.

 The custodian or events coordinator has the responsibility and authority to restrict use to those hours and areas specified in the Lease Agreement.
 The custodian or events coordinator shall report any property/equipment damages to the building principal and to the Director of Operational Services the next business day.
 Custodial staff or events coordinators have the authority to ask organizations/businesses to leave the premises if members violate District policy or the terms of the Lease Agreement.
-Reason for discontinuation of the activity shall be reported to the building principal and Director of Operational Services the next business day.
+The reason for discontinuation of the activity shall be reported to the building principal, Director of Operational Services, and the Office of Community Relations the next business day.

-The use of drugs, alcohol and tobacco, and/or carrying any lighted tobacco product, is prohibited on/in District property/facilities.
-This includes all enclosed indoor areas under the control of the District including work areas, employee lounges and restrooms, conference and class rooms, employee cafeterias and hallways as well as District grounds, parking areas, sidewalks surrounding buildings, and District-owned vehicles.
+The use of drugs, alcohol, and tobacco or vapor product, whether synthetic or natural, and regardless of nicotine content, and/or carrying any lighted or heated tobacco or vapor product, is prohibited on/in District property/facilities.
+This includes all enclosed indoor areas under the control of the District including work areas, employee lounges and restrooms, conference and classrooms, employee cafeterias and hallways as well as District grounds, parking areas, sidewalks surrounding buildings, and District-owned vehicles.

-Tailgate parties on District premises shall be free of alcohol, drugs and tobacco.
+Tailgate parties on District premises shall be free of alcohol, drugs, and tobacco or vapor products.

 Only shoes that will not cause damage to the floor may be worn.
 Use of resin or other substances on floor surfaces is not permitted.